kalniei/wl-docs/docs/user/short-link.md

 **ASSIGN A SHORT LINK**

-This firld has 2 elements:
+This field has 2 elements:

-1) Select with all avaliable **domains** for current user.
+1) Select with all available **domains** for current user.

-We get avaliable domains for user form Store - `user.domains` - it is an array.
+We get available domains for user form Store - `user.domains` - it is an array.
 As a default we set first domain form the array.

 If there is no elements in the array - we get default domain form .env: `VUE_APP_SHORTLINK_DOMAIN=wldev.lim.bz`

 2) Input for short link **alias**.

 Spaces are not allowed.
-Alias musy be unique.
-We check if entered alias is avaliable by sending request:
+Alias must be unique.
+We check if entered alias is available by sending request:

 ```
 POST /v1/shorteners/check